High-rent New York needs affordable housing. Can the mayor deliver?

 With full-scale rezoning still on the drawing board, Mayor Adams and the city have been moving ahead with significant companion steps.

-Last week, for example, the New York City Council's Land Use Committee approved a proposal to bring 7,000 new housing units – about a quarter of which will be subsidized – to the East Bronx over the next decade.
+Today, for example, the New York City Council unanimously approved a proposal to bring 7,000 new housing units – about a quarter of which will be designated as affordable – to the East Bronx over the next decade or so.

 “If working-class people can’t afford to stay here, the city can’t function,” says Olivia Leirer, co-director of New York Communities for Change, an advocate for affordable housing.
 Housing experts say the city needs 20% more homes – another three-quarters of a million on top of the current 3.7 million units.